 Certificate IV in Career Development

-This course is targeted at learners who wish to enhance their skills in careers development and assessment with a focus on diversity and education.
+This Nationally Recognised Training qualification is targeted at learners who wish to enhance their skills in careers development and assessment.
 Learners will develop knowledge on how to provide programs and services to individuals, groups of clients and employers, to support clients in planning their career or locating, securing and maintaining suitable employment or progression.

 This course will benefit individuals who work in human resources, people whose role involve professional and career mentoring, as well as psychologists or counsellors working as Career Advisors, Employment Consultants (Disability/Job Active), and Labour Market Research, in Employee Assistance Programs and careers development in the workplace.

 Learners may have had previous training or careers prior to studying career development or may be existing higher education students, intern psychologists or other junior professionals.
 They may already deliver careers related assessments, including licenced psychological tests and educational tools.
 These learners will further develop the skills needed to provide immediate support and development for client’s career development needs as well as better identify and assist clients in their career goals.

 |Delivery: Face-to-Face, 2 Days Per Week||Fees: $3,200, or $1,600 student concession if enrolled before 20 November 2018|

 |Duration: 7 Week Summer School||VET Student Loans: No|